 (Exhibit No. TW-4)

-Initially, the

-Q. Please describe the rate under transaction #__.

-A. T rate negotiated in this agreement was a formula based on a selected natural gas spot market price differential between trading centers located on Transwestern’s system, as reported in Gas Daily, applicable to the receipt and delivery points under the contract.
+Initially, the rate negotiated in this agreement was a formula based on a selected natural gas spot market price differential between trading centers located on Transwestern’s system, as reported in Gas Daily, applicable to the receipt and delivery points under the contract.
 In other words, the negotiated rate was based on the differential between the spot market prices at the California border and the San Juan and Permian producing basins.
 There are a variety of published daily prices available for use in structuring index formula rates, including the Gas Daily “high”, “low” and “midpoint” prices.
 Transwestern and Sempra initially chose the Gas Daily “midpoint” price for each geographic location.
-The rate was structured as a volumetric rate. is [Identify the number of days the original rate deal remained in effect].
+The rate was structured as a volumetric rate.
+This rate was in effect from February 1 through February 5, 2001.

-On February 6, 2001, the parties agreed to amend the rate provision in the contract to provide for a new formula based on the gross margin concept, which resulted in an additional deduct in calculating the rate. actual tactually for gas , regardless of the reported index price
+On February 6, 2001, the parties agreed to amend the rate provision in the contract to provide for a new formula based on the gross margin concept, which resulted in an additional deduct in calculating the rate.
+The “gross margin” is the difference between the actual sales price per MMBtu that Sempra received and the price per MMBtu that Sempra actually paid for all gas it sold each day for the gas that was transported using the capacity subject to the firm transportation contract, regardless of the reported index price.

 Sempra’s reason for amending the negotiated rate to reflect a gross margin concept was explained in Sempra’s February 28, 2001 Data Response No. 1 (Exhibit No. TW-13 at 2).
 Sempra stated that “[t]he rate formula under this agreement was amended from its original version, based on the very high volatility in the market, frequently not reflected in the Gas Daily index prices for the southern California border in particular.”
 Sempra also noted that “under this rate formula if Sempra Energy Trading’s gross margin on supplies transported using this capacity is less than $0.50/mmbtu, the rate may be zero.”